Part 2 of 2

 Takes

-into account the size of the property, providing a more standardized measure of
+into account the size of the property, providing a more standardized price measure.

 o This can be particularly important in areas with a mix of large and small houses.